-Learning a language is about taking the plunge and just getting into conversation at the earliest possible opportunity.
+Learning a language is about taking the plunge and just getting into the conversation at the earliest possible opportunity.
 Inevitably, however, this can sometimes result in some embarrassing or amusing mistakes.
-Here are some of the most common mistakes Spanish-speakers make when learning English.
+Here are some of the most common mistakes Spanish speakers make when learning English.

 Adjectives and nouns

 Changing the order of adjectives and nouns, such as in the case of ‘I have a house pink’ instead of ‘I have a pink house’.
 In Spanish, adjectives often come after the noun, whereas this is much less common in English and can sound unusual.

 Spanish words which are spelt similarly in English but can often have radically different meanings.
 For example, ‘actually’ is closer to ‘de hecho’ than ‘actualmente’.
 Some also confuse decepción (disappointment) with the English ‘deception’, which is closer to ‘engaño’.
 Another classic example is to confuse ‘success’ (‘éxito’) with ‘suceso’ (‘event’).

 Estar de acuerdo